 is the culmination of music, arts, and engineering to create robots which can play musical instruments, or else become instruments themselves.
 These instruments range from drums, to ringing water filled wine glasses, and to a fully fledged robotic bass guitar - the MechBass.
 The robots themselves are not designed to replace the human component of playing an instrument, but add a new depth and explorability of music into the current array of instruments with their ability to play instruments in ways which would be impossible for humans to do so.
 The work completed by the Mechatronics Research Group is done in conjunction with the New Zealand School of Music.
 Read about the research, and past and present projects on the topic page

-Since the introduction of the Bachelor of Engineering degree to Victoria University in 2007, just under 60% of the students have failed part 1 of the engineering program.
-The program requires a B average to proceed into the second year of study, thus students are opting instead to study a less demanding Bachelor of Science equivalent.
+Since the introduction of the Bachelor of Engineering degree to Victoria University in 2007, we have been constantly innovating to assist our students to achieve the B average needed to proceed into the second year of study.
 Engineering Education

 is the research into methods of effective ways to retain students studying engineering, to bring them in from secondary schools and predictions of success from their school results.